ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 * Optionally, install a Horizon event database on Microsoft SQL Server 2016.
 * Install Horizon Agent on the primary images for RDS hosts and VDI Virtual Desktop VMs.
 This agent communicates with the Connection Servers.

-## Deploy Horizon 7 over Hybrid Cloud
+## Deploying Horizon 7 over Hybrid Cloud
 {: #horizon-deploy-config-hybrid-cloud}

 You might already have Horizon 7 environments on-premises.
 The Horizon 7 pod on-premises and your Horizon 7 pod on {{site.data.keyword.cloud_notm}} can be managed separately.
 Alternatively, you can extend your on-premises Horizon 7 environment to the cloud by linking it with your Horizon 7 on {{site.data.keyword.cloud_notm}} environment by using Cloud Pod Architecture (CPA).
 Deploying your Horizon 7 over hybrid cloud enables you to manage your on-premises deployment and your cloud deployment in a single federated space.